Bryq vs The Predictive Index comparison page hero with pre-employment assessment headline

 ATS integrations

-Greenhouse, Lever, Workable, Workday, iCIMS + many more
+Greenhouse, Lever, Workable, Workday, iCIMS + more

-Greenhouse, Lever, Workable, Workday, iCIMS + many more
+Greenhouse, Lever, Workable, Workday, iCIMS + more

-Greenhouse, Lever, Workable, Workday, iCIMS + many more
+Greenhouse, Lever, Workable, Workday, iCIMS + more

 Ashby, Workable, Greenhouse, Workday, SmartRecruiters + more